 #3 Undercut

 Undercut defects are irregular grooves formed in the shape of notches on the base metal.
 They occur due to the melting of the base of metal away from the weld zone and are characterized based on their length, depth, and sharpness.
-Undercut welding defect runs parallel to the weldment, causing a loss in thickness.
+Undercut defects in welding run parallel to the weldment, causing a loss in thickness.
 As a result, the weld joint becomes more susceptible to fatigue.
 The types of undercuts are:

 - Continuous undercut